exosphere-project/exosphere/docs/code-tour.md

 # Tour of Exosphere Codebase

+This document orients new contributors to the general structure of Exosphere's codebase.
+It is a continuous work in progress, and is not intended to be exhaustive -- the code itself is the source of truth.

 If you are new to Elm as well as Exosphere, this guide pairs well with the official [Elm Guide](https://guide.elm-lang.org), particularly the [Elm Architecture](https://guide.elm-lang.org/architecture) pages.

 ## Nomenclature